backstage/backstage/plugins/bazaar/README.md

 - Bazaar landing page

   - Add a tab 'My page', where your personal data is displayed.
-For example: your projects and its latest activities, projects or tags you are following etc.
+For example: your projects and its latest activities etc.
-  - Make it possible to sort the project based on the number of members
+  - Make it possible to sort the project based on e.g. the number of members

-- Bazaar card

-  - Make it possible to follow tags/projects

 - Bazaar tab on the EntityPage